northeastcsu/CenterOfExcellence/README.md

 1. Keep it organized.
 Make it easy for team members to find content and understand what was published.

 2. Do not use it as a file dump for your code snippets.
+Instead:

+    a.
+Create a **Public** [GitHub gist](https://docs.github.com/en/get-started/writing-on-github/editing-and-sharing-content-with-gists/creating-gists) and submit a code snippet

-Use your personal Github for that.
+    b.
+Use your personal Github and submit a helpful link

 3. This is a shared site not a personal site.